danluo7/gbm/README.md

 ## Index all bam files for IGV visualization
 Make sure that the only files in the directory are the sam and bam/bai files, then:

+can do:
+samtools index 1.bam
+samtools index 2.bam
+or:

     find *.bam -exec echo samtools index {} \; | sh